 I arrived in the UK from Russia aged just 16 in 2008 to start my journey from college to university and to eventually creating my own business.

 Now my company helps some of the world’s largest financial and consumer brands provide customer support through artificial intelligence – fully replicating human-like communication on a massive scale, automatically and in real time.

 My entrepreneurial ambitions were heavily influenced by my parents, particularly my father.
 He has his own business manufacturing equipment used for packaging in the food industry.
-As a kid I would go to his factory after school each day and observe the family business from the executive chair, and it wasn’t long before I’d decided I wanted to run a business of my own one day.
+As a kid, I would go to his factory after school and observe the family business from the executive chair.
+It wasn’t long before I’d decided I wanted to run a business of my own one day.

 I found the quality of teaching at Bellerbys exceptional: classes were of no more than ten students, the teachers knew all our names and were happy to provide one-to-one help.
 This was a feeling I didn’t get back in Russia or even later on at university.

 In fact, my time at Bellerbys has influenced my business success more than university ever did.

 The mentorship I received was amazing.
 I had a lot of questions about the general principles of business in the UK, many of which are not obvious to people coming from a country like Russia, which has different ways of doing business.

 From starting up, attracting clients and managing HR to the advantages of operating from London versus Brighton, my teachers helped me understand how I was going to build my business.

 They even let me go off-curriculum and choose a project topic that would benefit me most in the future: a comparison of business in the UK and Russia.

 All of this eventually helped me establish my business plan and start my company.